ipfs/specs/http-gateways/PATH_GATEWAY.md

   followed and not be changed.
 This is a security feature, ensures that non-executable binary response types are not used in `<script>` and `<style>` HTML tags.

+### `X-Trace-Id` (response header)

+Optional.
+Implementations are free to use this header to return a globally unique identifier to help in debugging errors and performance issues.

+A good practice is to always return it with HTTP error [status codes](#response-status-codes) >=`400`.

 ## Response Payload